jaanga/gestification/work-in-hand/phalanges/readme.md

 ###Road map / Goals
 The idea is to create the procedures required to display, correctly and in real-time, a user-manipulated 3D skin and bones setup.

+The demo app should provide sample or generic FOSS JavaScript code that may later be used to create complete apps that will:
+* record, save and replay Leap data in BVH format
+* generate realtime visualizations of human-like hands or claws or other appendages with full skins and flexible surfaces

 The bones are the armature which positions and angles the whole

 The skin could be a human-hand-like mesh, robot appendage or creature claw.